Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning: Evaluation Settings

-\paragraph{Quantitative Results.} For the baseline (one-shot) setting, we prompt the VLMs by the appropriate system prompt in~\citep{ge2025autopresent, gu2025blendergym} to make a fair comparison.
-For our setting, we set the \texttt{max\_iterate\_round=10} to prevent excessive iterations beyond budget.
-For each instance, the Generator agent will obtain a solution trajectory, which involves a set of candidate results.
-We further use a rule-based verification process to select the best candidate via CLIP score.
-For GPT, Claude, and Gemini models, we handle the tool-calling via \texttt{tool\_calls} field in \texttt{OpenAI} library.
-For the Qwen model, we let the model directly output the JSON format tool-calling arguments to reduce the format errors.
+\paragraph{Implementation Details.} For the baseline one-shot setting, we prompt the VLMs using the standard system prompts from~\citep{ge2025autopresent, gu2025blendergym} to ensure a fair comparison.
+For \ours{}, we set \texttt{max\_iterate\_round=10} to prevent excessive iterations beyond the search budget.
+During the \textit{best-of-$N$} evaluation, the agent explores multiple reasoning branches to generate a set of candidate modifications.
+We employ a rule-based selection mechanism that evaluates these candidates via their CLIP score, propagating the best-aligned geometric state to the next iteration.
+For tool invocation of the VLMs, we leverage the native \texttt{tool\_calls} API for the GPT, Claude, and Gemini model families.
+Conversely, as the open-source Qwen model lacks a highly optimized native tool-calling interface, we prompt it to directly output arguments in a strict JSON format.
+This explicitly bypasses brittle API wrappers and effectively mitigates formatting errors.